 Sure, misinformation spread via Alcohol Beverage Law Enforcement Commission-sanctioned compliance trainers has convinced many bartenders and liquor store owners it was illegal to sell someone alcohol if they did not present state identification, but it turns out that was not true.

-“From what my conversations were with ABLE, they said it is not clear in the law, so we’re just making it clear,” Rep. Roger Manger (R-Midwest City) said March 5 on the House floor when presenting HB 3571.
+“From what my conversations were with ABLE, they said it is not clear in the law, so we’re just making it clear,” Rep. Robert Manger (R-Midwest City) said March 5 on the House floor when presenting HB 3571.

 To clarify existing law for the often-obnoxious ABLE Commission, HB 3571 creates a new statute — Title 37A, Section 2-163 — specifying that Oklahoma businesses are not required to ask people who are obviously adults for identification to purchase alcohol.